What do you get when you let kids ask any question they want to a real DRPS officer? It's Elementary!

 The "It's Elementary" series was launched in cooperation with the Durham District School Board (DDSB) and the Durham Catholic District School Board (DCDSB), and gives kids the chance to ask questions important to them.

-Building on our strong partnerships with the two Durham Region school boards, DRPS opened the floor to students from two local schools and the response was overwhelming.
-The students of St. Catherine of Siena Catholic School in Ajax and West Lynde Public School in Whitby provided dozen of questions and the top ten questions from each school were selected.
+Building on our strong partnerships with two of the Durham Region school boards, DRPS opened the floor to students from local schools and the response was overwhelming.
+The students provided dozen of questions and the top ten questions were selected.
 Everything from "Do you sleep at the station like firefighters do?" to "What is your most gratifying experience as a police officer?"

 Durham Regional Police is committed to strengthening our relationship with youth to help break down some of the stereotypes about police.
 The video series might inform you about what's on the minds of youth today, but if nothing else, it should give you a little smile.